deltel/nextjs-blog/posts/triggers.md

 INSERT INTO table_logs VALUES(CONCAT('Insert ', NEW.email));
 ```

 The example above will record a message in a separate table whenever a new user is inserted.
 This can be used as a basic logging system.
+To create this trigger we would need the TRIGGER privilege on the _users_ table

 ### Deletion